vlandham/unix_intro/unix.markdown

 	mv *.mp3 Music
 	mv *.fa Sequences

-**Make sure that this script is saved** in your `Unix_and_Perl_course/Code directory`.
-Now return to the `Unix_and_Perl_course/Data/Unix_test_files` directory and run this script.
+Make sure you are in the right directory and then run this script.
 It should place the relevant files in the correct directories.
 This is a relatively simple use of shell scripting.
 As you can see the script just contains regular Unix commands that you might type at the command prompt.
 But if you had to do this type of file sorting every day, and had many different types of file, then it would save you a lot of time.

 Did you notice the #!/bin/bash line in this script?
 There are several different types of shell script in Unix, and this line makes it clearer that a) that this is actually a file that can be treated as a program and b) that it will be a bash script (bash is a type of Unix).
 As a general rule, all type of scriptable programming languages should have a similar line as the first line in the program.

-#### Task U32.2 [U32.2]
+#### Task U30.2 [U30.2]

 Here is another script.
 Copy this information into a file called change_file_extension.sh and again place that file in the Code directory.

 	#!/bin/bash